 - Masked Tribute: This skill is pretty much no longer used for this deck at all, because a recent nerf to it prevented Tribute Setting or Special Summoning for a whole turn, leaving the deck susceptible to Treacherous Trap Hole, Sealed Tombs, and Lava Golem, all of which are easily sided for in a tournament setting, even though the former two are not as popular on the ladder right now.

 These are the cards that are used in almost any Subterror build you may see.
-Keep in mind that there are other Subterror cards that are not included in this list, that you may want to consider, such as Subterror Behemoth Ultramafus, Subterror Behemoth Stalagmo, and Subterror Cave Clash.
-However, the below are the most common.
+Keep in mind that there are other Subterror cards that we don’t necessarily recommend, that you may still want to consider as temporary filler cards before you finish your ideal build, such as Subterror Behemoth Ultramafus, Subterror Behemoth Speleogeist, and Subterror Cave Clash.
+However, the below are THE recommended cards.

 Subterror Behemoth Umastryx (2-3x):

 This is your main boss monster, who flips to target and banish your opponent’s monster; that gives this deck a nondestructive removal option, which is very important in the current and future meta, where many monsters have protection from destruction effects.
-Note that running 2 copies is acceptable, because it is preferred to open with some backrow cards that would protect him, or flip him up on the opponent’s turn as disruption, although a few people do run 3.
+Note that running 2 copies is acceptable, because the best Subterror hands have at least 1 backrow card to protect him, or flip him up on the opponent’s turn as disruption, although a few people do run 3 Umastryx.

 Subterror Behemoth Stygokraken (1-2x):

 Quite the valuable one-tribute monster.
 He flips to target and destroy as many face-down cards (on either field) as there are face-up Behemoths you control on flip.
-He is less useful in the current meta than Umastryx, but he can still be used to help deal with backrow in backrow-heavy decks like Fortune Ladies and Ritual Beasts.
+He is less useful in the current meta than Umastryx, but he can still be used to help deal with backrow in backrow-heavy decks like Shiranui and Dark Magician.

 Subterror Nemesis Warrior (3x):

 The main recursive option you have in this deck.
 Perhaps the best part of this monster is his Quick Effect of milling a Behemoth from the deck as cost, then tributing at least 2 monsters (face-up/face-down, including himself, but without targeting) as an effect to Special Summon/Set the milled Behemoth.
-Not only that, but if you flip one of your Behemoths face-up in any way, you can Special Summon this guy from the GY with priority.
+Not only that, but if you flip one of your Behemoths face-up in any way, you can Special Summon this guy from the GY with priority on chain link 2, so he’ll help you “chain block” your behemoth (you will see this come up in the Combo section).

 Subterror Final Battle (3x):

-This is the best trap card that could have been given for this deck right now.
+This is the best trap card in the deck, period.
 It has multiple uses, most notably, flipping your Subterror monsters (1) face-up or (2) face-down, or (3) bestowing them stats equal to their combined original ATK/DEF for the rest of the turn.
-The final use, though not often used, is (4) to prevent anyone from negating the effects of Subterror cards that could be activated.
-Something of note is that it does NOT target the monster that would be flipped or boosted, so you choose on resolution.
+None of these target, by the way; you choose the affected card on resolution.
+Lastly, the final effect, though underrated, is (4) to prevent anyone from negating the activatable effects of Subterror cards.

 Flip Flop Frog (2-3x):

 This is a key starter card to this deck.
-You need monsters that can flip themselves face-down, so that on the off chance you do not open with Subterror Nemesis Warrior, you can still Special Summon Behemoths from your hand.
+You need monsters that can flip themselves face-down (as a stand-in for Subterror Guru while he is not in the game), so that on the off chance you do not open with Subterror Nemesis Warrior, you can still Special Summon Behemoths from your hand.
 He also provides a disruptive threat on later turns, by being able to bounce your opponent’s monsters back to the hand on flip.
 Golem Sentry is still also used sometimes, but Flip Flop Frog does not target, and also does not have to Flip Summon, which is extremely valuable.

 Deep Sea Diva: